jryu/jryu.github.io/backpacking/gears.markdown

 * [Currently used gear](https://lighterpack.com/r/rpqtg7)

 Of course, if I was satisfied with the initial gear setup, I would have kept using it.
 I had some regrets, so I started changing items one by one.
 But the reason I share the old gear too is because I'm not sure if I would have chosen the gear I currently use from the very beginning, even if I could turn back time.
 That's why I share both.

----
-> 📬 Questions or feedback?
-Leave a comment!
->
-> Commenting requires a [GitHub account](https://github.com). *I run the site ad-free, so thank you for understanding.* 🙏